 The organisations constituting the partnership contribute directly to the implementation of a joint research and innovation project by seconding and/or hosting eligible staff members."

 Source: Participant Portal (http://ec.europa.eu/research/participants/portal/desktop/en/opportunities/h2020/topics/2117-msca-rise-2016.html)

-All papers written as part of the Quantum Dynamics project should include one of the two following phrases:
+All papers written as part of the Quantum Dynamics project should be available on arXiv and should include one of the following acknowledgements:

 "This work is part of the project QUANTUM DYNAMICS partially supported by the grant H2020-MSCA-RISE-2015-691246".

 While slight variations of the phrasing are welcome and acceptable, an explicit link to the project and the grant number must be stated.
 In addition, all members of the non-EU nodes who visited IMPAN in the years 2016-2019 should also include the number of a Polish Government grant that sponsored their visits: 3542/H2020/2016/2.

 Finally, the members of the Polish nodes of the network, should also include both the numbers of their "PMW" and "PnH" grants, which are:

 For University of Warsaw: 3569/H2020/2016/2 (PMW), 329915/PnH/2016 (PnH),